pyrotek45/avon/README.md

 ## The `--git` Workflow: Share One Template, Deploy Everywhere

-One of Avon's most powerful features: fetch and deploy templates directly from GitHub.
+Here's a game-changer: fetch and deploy templates directly from GitHub.

-**Keep one Avon file in git, deploy customized versions on every machine:**
+Keep one Avon file in git, deploy customized versions on every machine:

 ```avon
 # configs.av (stored in your git repo)